Female football student equipment managers shed light on working in male-dominated sport

 If you study the field hard enough, amidst sweaty linebackers and pacing coaches, you may find signs of female life.
 They’re tough to spot, because in a sea of almost 150 players, coaches and equipment managers in the Miami Hurricanes football program, there are very few women.

-Out on the field in the blazing sun, three hours prior to kickoff, Chyna De La Torre stands between two centers, handing them footballs to snap to the quarterbacks as footballs are whizzing past her head.
+Out on the field in the blazing sun, hours prior to kickoff, Chyna De La Torre stands between two centers, handing them footballs to snap to the quarterbacks as footballs are whizzing past her head.
 Laura Sauer scampers across the field, setting up orange cones for warm-up drills.
 Elle Wigder lingers on the outskirts of the linebackers, passing a football back and forth between her hands.
-Vikaya Powell signals to a running back to throw her the ball he just caught from a quarterback .
+Vikaya Powell signals to a running back to throw her the ball he just caught from a quarterback.

 These four women are student equipment managers for the football team.
 The remaining seven people that have this position this year are men.
 Without them, the most popular and lucrative sport at Miami would not be able to function.